woocommerce/woocommerce-product-type-column/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Displays a product type column with icons on products admin screen.
+Displays a "product type" column (with icons) on the products admin screen in WooCommerce.

 == Description ==

-This plugin includes again the product type column removed on WooCommerce 3.4.
+This plugin adds a "product type" column (with icons) on the products admin screen in WooCommerce which was removed in version 3.4.0 as a result of feedback in [this post](https://woocommerce.wordpress.com/2018/02/28/what-should-happen-to-the-product-type-column-on-the-admin-products-screen/).

+If you'd like the column back, simply install and activate this plugin and you're set.

 = Requirements =